wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

       image: nginx
    </pre></ul>

-   Notice the dash is indented under containers.
+   REMEMBER: Under containers:, the dash in front of name is indented.

 1. View the yaml file: